We’ll list 12 dedicated software development team tools you can use to manage, collaborate, and succeed with your dedicated team.

 With the dedicated team approach, you can bring in someone from another country to fill the role.
 This is a better route than hiring that role in-house.

-Not only will it be more expensive, but you might not need a specialist’s expertise all the time.
+Not only would it be more expensive to keep that person on staff permanently, but you might not need a specialist’s expertise all the time.

 When you want to save money